 Compensation Act.
-This is modus а operandi adopted with a view to defeat the Compensation, Act and the remedies available to the insured thereunder.
+This is modus operandi adopted with a view to defeat the Compensation, Act and the remedies available to the insured thereunder.
 He submits that this practice needs to be deprecated and discouraged.
-Apart from the that in this case, the employee fact was not Inasmuch as seeking details by covered. the Corporation would not be enough to hold that he is so covered, it is also brought to my notice by the Registration Number Mr.Mehta that is The doubtful.
-Registration card produced on record would indicate that it bears a distinct number. / The attempt to cover the employee in question is admittedly after the death in the fire The correspondence between the employer and \checkmark the Corporation is indicative of this fact. such circumstances and when this is a clear In case of collusion and fraud on the Corporation so also the Statute, this Court should not lend its assistance to the petitioner employer in its equitable, discretionary and extra-ordinary jurisdiction under Article 226 of Constitution of India.
+Apart from the that in this case, the employee Inasmuch as seeking details by covered. the Corporation would not be enough to hold that is so covered, it is also brought to my notice by thè Registration Number Mr.Mehta that The doubtful.
+Registration card produced record would indicate that it bears a distinct number. / The attempt to cover the employee in question is admittedly after the death in the fire.
+The correspondence between the employer and the Corporation is indicative of this fact. such circumstances and when this is a clear case of collusion and fraud on the Corporation so also the Statute, this Court should not lend its assistance to the petitioner employer in its equitable, discretionary and extra-ordinary jurisdiction under Article 226 of Constitution of India.

-14. Ms.Joil appearing for New India Assurance Company supported submissions of Mr.Naidu and attention additionally invited my to the affidavit in reply filed in this petition.
-She submits that the petitioner employer has not taken out any policy in respect of deceased employee as he was direct employee.
-The policy of insurance/assurance pertains only to employees the Contractor and not to direct employees of of petitioner.
+14. Ms. Joil appearing for New India Assurance Company supported submissions of Mr.Naidu attention additionally invited mу the affidavit in reply filed in this petition.
+She submits that the petitioner employer taken out any policy in respect of deceased employee as he was direct employee.
+The policy of insurance/assurance pertains only to employees the Contractor and not to direct employees of petitioner.
 That being so and considering the mandate of section 53, the workman or his dependents could not have laid any claim for compensation under the Compensation Act.